 What I have realized about my reluctant readers is that they need more options to help them practice navigating a text.
 I don’t want them to apathetically check out a book and then leave it sitting in their backpack.
 I want to engage students with learning tools that allow them to experience success with reading comprehension.

-Utilizing shorter texts makes it easy to practice things like identifying an author’s purpose and answering text dependent questions.
-This is why I have created so many close reading resources for middle grade readers.
-When students succeed with shorter selections it gives them the confidence and motivation to read more.
+Utilizing shorter texts makes it easy to practice things like identifying an author’s purpose and answering text-dependent questions.
+This is why I have created so many close reading resources for middle school teachers like myself.
+When students find success with shorter selections, it gives them the confidence and motivation to read more.

 While ELA teachers have sources like Newsela for reading material, it can be hard to find shorter texts about specific athletes.
-After going through countless rounds of “Who’s this?” with my youngest son as he flashed football cards in my face, I became inspired to create my own athlete reading passages to use with my students.
+After going through countless rounds of “Who’s this?” with my youngest son as he flashed football cards in my face, I became inspired to create my own athlete reading passages that feature some of his favorite players.
 Doing this the “hard way” ensures the text is grade-appropriate and it allows me to insert our word wall terms.

 Recently updated with new athletes, readers can choose from 6-NFL and 4-NBA stars to read about.
 The NFL subjects include Patrick Mahomes, Lamar Jackson, Peyton Manning, Russell Wilson, Travis Kelce, and Derrick Henry.
 The NBA passages feature Giannis Antetokounmpo, Luka Doncic, Kevin Durant, and LeBron James.

 My baseball close reading pack has 5-one page informational text selections with four-evidence based questions per selection.
 This PDF resource also has 2 graphic organizers and 2 baseball-related extension activities.
 Answer keys are included and the estimated Lexile measure is 1080.